redxaxder/7DRL2023/plans.md

         (x = 5?)
       + if chance is below threshold, dont trigger it (30%?) - need to be careful to not allow invulnerability}}}
-  - INTEL{{{
+  + INTEL{{{
     + while you have line of sight to that NPC, the guage fills
-    - when the guage fills up, gain a type of INTEL on this character according to a priority list
+    + when the guage fills up, gain a type of INTEL on this character according to a priority list
       + 1. this character's support state
       + 2. location of this character in the connection graph and this character's "saturation" (proportion of ON neighbors)
-      - 3. resolve
+      + 3. resolve
-      - character's corrupt/honest state}}}
+      + character's corrupt/honest state}}}

 third pass:
+  - can exit a dance
+  - multiple nights
+  - perform contagion modeling after dance
   - NPC names
     - list of fixed names
     - list of name elements per faction